Contribution of innovative medical treatments

 In this way, the treated tissue regains thickness, suppleness and hydration.

-Physical treatments restore the mucous membrane and normalize the pH and vaginal flora.
+Physical treatments restore the mucous membrane and normalise the pH and vaginal flora.

 By creating neo-collagenesis tissue regenaration and shrinkgae is achieved.